opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

   ```bash
   curl https://openproject.example.com
   ```
   In case the `curl` command above results in an error pay attention what it is telling you.
-Typical reasons for connection issues are misconfigured fire walls, proxies, or a bad TLS/SSL setup.
+Typical reasons for connection issues are misconfigured firewalls, proxies, or a bad TLS/SSL setup.

 ##### While using a self signed TLS/SSL certificate you receive "certificate verify failed"

 Some administrators setup OpenProject using a self signed TLS/SSL certificate with their own CA (certificate authority).
-The CA needs to be known on the Nextcloud server.
+That CA needs to be known on the Nextcloud server.
 On a Debian/Ubuntu based server, make sure you add the CA certificate for your OpenProject certificate to `/usr/local/share/ca-certificates` and run `sudo update-ca-certificates` afterwards.
-Then Nextcloud's PHP code should be able to verify your Nextcloud TLS/SSL certificate when emitting HTTPS requests to your Nextcloud server.
+Then Nextcloud's PHP code should be able to verify your OpenProject TLS/SSL certificate when emitting HTTPS requests to your Nextcloud server.

 Attention: Please do not confuse the CA for the Nextcloud server's certificate with the CA of the OpenProject server's certificate which you might have provided in the OpenProject installation wizard.
 They do not necessarily need to be the same.